Police: 'Several' bodies found at North Dakota business

 The Mandan Police Department issued a three-sentence news release confirming that officers had found "several people who were deceased inside" the business in the city of about 22,000 just across the Missouri River west of Bismarck.
 Police did not say how many people were dead and did not immediately respond to a request for more details.

-Morton County referred a request for comment to city police.
-The state Bureau of Criminal Investigation confirmed that it was helping with the investigation but did not offer any details.
+The state Bureau of Criminal Investigation said it was helping with the investigation but did not offer any details.

-Authorities did not identify the business, but police and Burleigh County Sheriff's Department vehicles were clustered Monday at RJR Maintenance and Management, a property management company.
+Morton County Sheriff Kyle Kirchmeier confirmed that the business was RJR Maintenance and Management, a property management company where police and sheriff's vehicles were clustered.
 The Bismarck Tribune reported that the business released a statement at 9:30 a.m. saying it was closed Monday.

 No one answered the phone at the business, which is somewhat isolated despite its location in a business district near a busy main road known as The Strip.
 A large empty lot sits in the front, a golf course in back and a soccer complex to one side.